MPR-UKD/GoNifti/README.md

 This project is licensed under the GNU 3.0 license and contributions are welcome.

 ### Executable
 The project also includes a compiled executable version of the program in the `dist` folder, which can be used without the need for installing any dependencies or having Python installed on the system.
-Simply extract the contents of the `DICOMTranslator.zip` archive and run the `go_nifti.exe` file.
+Simply extract the contents of the `GoNifti.zip` archive and run the `go_nifti.exe` file.